 component-1250 word minimum)

-You must read carefully the Guide to Writing Papers before each paper is due.
+You must read carefully the Guide to Writing Essays before each paper is due.

 -All work is to be composed and typed by the

 provided in ReggieNet--do not attach word files.